 I grew up in a haunted house.

 Wait, let me rephrase that.
-I learned about 15 years ago that some members of my family like to pretend nothing ever happened.
-They said, “Don’t say that!”
+I learned about 15 years ago that some family members like to pretend nothing ever happened.
+They said, “Don’t say it is haunted!”
+Meanwhile, none of us slept at night.

 Okay, so let me rewrite our history a little.